 - The largest temperate rainforest in North America is on Admiralty Island.

-- Mendehall Ice Caves melted and no longer exist at the present time.
-They only live on through the stunning images on the internet.
+- Mendenhall Ice Caves melted and no longer exist at the present time.
+The caves only live on through the stunning images on the internet.

 - The trek to the Mendenhall Glacier can take up to eight hours.

 - Southeastern Alaska has the highest concentration of grizzlies in the world.
 Peak viewing season is July and August.

 Looking for more incredible adventures?
 Be sure to check out these articles to help start planning your trip:

 – Top 10 scenic drives in Canada that will leave you in awe

 – Explore the Sea-to-Sky Highway, one of the most scenic drives in North America